onOfflineEvent Queue Change Event

 string

-Symbolic code of the event — ONOFFLINEEVENT
+Symbolic event code — ONOFFLINEEVENT

 data*